Biden seeks infrastructure bounce. But can a nuts-and-bolts pitch overcome cultural divides?

 Democratic lawmakers are already holding events back home this week, touting smoother train commutes and other benefits of the infrastructure bill they hope voters notice in coming months.
 Cabinet secretaries are being dispatched to talk up the measure, while campaign operations are attacking Republicans who opposed it.

 Biden will kick off an infrastructure sales tour Wednesday at the Port of Baltimore, outlining how the measure will upgrade ports and help ease supply-chain disruptions that are preventing consumers from purchasing toys, electronics and other goods.
-He will also participate in a virtual town hall in conjunction with the Democratic National Committee on Tuesday to promote the infrastructure bill.
+He will also participate in a virtual town hall in conjunction with the Democratic National Committee on Tuesday to promote the infrastructure bill, and on Monday he sat down for an interview with Local 12 in Cincinnati, where he was asked what the measure means for the perennially dilapidated Brent Spence Bridge that connects the city to northern Kentucky.

 As Democrats continue to dissect what happened in Virginia and New Jersey in a pair of critical off-year gubernatorial races last week, many in the party say the key to winning over swing voters, including those who side with Republicans on culture war issues, is to deliver a compelling economic argument and make tangible progress toward improving life for middle-class Americans.